 Uncertainties surrounding the sovereign debt of a number of European Union (EU) countries and the viability of the EU have disrupted and may in the future disrupt markets in the United States and around the world.
 If one or more countries leave the EU or the EU dissolves, the world's securities markets likely will be significantly disrupted.
-In June 2016, the United Kingdom approved a referendum to leave the EU, commonly referred to as "Brexit."
-There is significant market uncertainty regarding Brexit's ramifications, and the range and potential implications of possible political, regulatory, economic, and market outcomes are difficult to predict.
 Political and military events, including the military crises in Ukraine and the Middle East, and nationalist unrest in Europe, also may cause market disruptions.

 Derivative Instruments.
 A Fund will invest in derivative instruments directly, as well as indirectly through investments in shares of other investment companies.
 While transactions in derivatives may reduce certain risks, these transactions themselves entail certain other risks.
 Derivatives may magnify the Fund's gains or losses, causing it to make or lose substantially more than it invested.
-A Fund may invest in derivative instruments to the extent permissible under the Investment Company Act of 1940, as amended (the "1940 Act") and other applicable securities laws.
+A Fund may invest in derivative instruments to the extent permissible under the 1940 Act and other applicable securities laws.
 To the extent that a Fund invests directly in options and futures, a Fund will comply with the applicable requirements of the 1940 Act.
 Regulatory changes regarding the use of derivatives may increase the cost of such derivatives, which could increase a Fund's expenses or cause a Fund to reduce or eliminate its use of derivatives.